EndPointCorp/end-point-blog/2012/03/02/handling-outside-events-with-jquery-and.html.md

   });
 ```

 The plugin worked just like it said on the tin, however further testing revealed a challenge.
-The site included ads and several of them were <iframe> elements.
+The site included ads and several of them were \<iframe\> elements.
 Clicks on these ads were not captured by the clickoutside event listener.
 This was a problem because the outside event listening code could be ignored depending on where the user clicked on the page.

 To mitigate this issue, a second approach was taken.
-A "mask" element was added below the persistent cart.
+A “mask” element was added below the persistent cart.
 CSS was used to position the mask below the persistent cart using the z-index property.
 The mask was invisible to the user because the background was transparent.
 Instead of listening to clicks outside of the persistent cart, clicks on the mask element could be captured.
-Thanks to the magic of CSS, the mask covered the entire page (including those pesky <iframes>).
+Thanks to the magic of CSS, the mask covered the entire page (including those pesky \<iframes\>).

-Now that I was able to handle the "outside" clicks properly, the event handling code needed to be configured inside the Backbone.js cart view.
+Now that I was able to handle the “outside” clicks properly, the event handling code needed to be configured inside the Backbone.js cart view.
 Backbone uses jQuery to handle events behind the scenes but the syntax is a little bit different.

 Where with jQuery you might set up an event handler like this: